department-of-veterans-affairs/vagov-content/pages/burials-memorials/survivor-dic-rates.md

 <h4>Example of how to use these tables to figure out your monthly payment</h4>

-If you were the surviving spouse of a Veteran whose pay grade was **E-3**, **and** you qualified for the 8-year provision, **and** you had 2 dependent children under age 18, you would calculate your monthly DIC payment as you see below.
+If you were the surviving spouse of a Veteran whose pay grade was **E-3**, **and** you qualified for the 8-year provision, **and** you had 2 dependent children under age 18, you would figure out your monthly DIC payment as you see below.

 $1,283.11 (basic rate) <br> + $280.09 (8-year provision rate for Veteran with pay grade of E-1 to E-7) <br> + $325.77 (rate for 1st eligible child) <br> + $325.77 (rate for 2nd eligible child) <br> = **$1,934.65 total monthly payment**